marcov64/Lsd/Readme.txt

 macOS (10.10+) Installation
 ***************************

 LSD is only supported in mac computers as a native macOS (Aqua) application.
+Dark mode (macOS 10.14+) is not fully supported because of the color scheme imposed by macOS (colors may be manually remapped to attenuate the problem changing the src/defaults.tcl file, look for the 'default colors' section).

 To install LSD, simply unzip the LSD distribution file (e.g., Lsd-7.2-master.zip) to the chosen directory (in most cases  "~/", the user home directory, is recommended) using Finder.
 This will create the whole LSD folder structure.
 Take note of the name of the main (topmost) folder where LSD is installed.
 The distribution file may be deleted after the extraction.